BoutiqueMisconfigurations/boutique-misconfigurations/misconfigs/rbac-role-binding-misuse/README.md

 ## Setup
 Please perform the following step to setup the RBAC system correctly:
-1) Add a user named `boutique-sre` following the steps detailed [here](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user).
+1) Add a user named `admin-sre` following the steps detailed [here](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user).
 There are a few differences, however, so read this before you begin:
    - Do not perform the steps in `Create Role and Role Binding`, we will do this later.
    - Do not run the last command `kubectl config use-context`.
    - CSR YAML files are provided with placeholders for the key you generated.
 You therefore do not need to run `cat <<EOF...` in the  section labelled *Create Certificate Request Kubernetes Object*.
-Once filled in, you can simply call `kubectl apply -f boutique-sre-csr.yaml`.
+Once filled in, you can simply call `kubectl apply -f admin-sre-csr.yaml`.
 ## Bug
-The objective in this example is to give the `boutique-sre` user the ability to read all pods in the entire cluster.
+The objective in this example is to give the `admin-sre` user the ability to read all pods in the entire cluster.
 Due to the namespacing of `RoleBinding` objects, however, the StackOverflow OP from above mistakenly only gave read permission to one namespace within the cluster, *despite using a ClusterRole object*.
 To witness this bug, simply run